FahimMunawar/Project_A/README.md

 ## Software Required
 ### 1. Xampp

 At first, you will need to install Xampp to import the necessary databases to access your account.
-You will find the files under the "Databases" folder.
-Download the database & put it inside the ***htdocs*** folder of Xampp.
+You will find the files named "project.sql.gz".
+Download the database & put it inside the ***htdocs*** folder of Xampp or you can simply inport the database to your local host.

 ```
 Copy the SQL file > Xampp > htdocs > paste